Molecular Biology Text

 cancer in men and the seventh most common cancer in women in the United States.
 Bladder cancer

-rate is 80%, making it a chronic illness.
+recurrence rate is 80%, making it a chronic illness.
 Diagnosis of low grade and recurrent bladder

 cancer has been difficult due to the low sensitivity of urine cytology and the cost and